The Ice Age at Windham – Part one, an introduction

 Take a look at our photo.
 Most people see an inviting place for recreation; naturally we see geological history.
 Our photo was taken from the path’s parking lot.
 If you go there we would like you to look straight ahead into the distance.
 Notice the broad flat surface on the distant right of our photo.
 Now take a look to the left.
 Our picture shows a low tree-covered hillock spread out east of those flats.

 Most people just see landscape; let’s learn what the two of us see.
 That hillock on the left is what geologists call a moraine.
 That’s a heap of earth that was brought to where you find it by an advancing glacier.
 We look at it and, in our mind’s eyes, we see a glacier advancing from the right.
-It is advancing because the climate had been getting colder – cold is good for glaciers, right?
-But by the time our glacier reached the left side of this view, climate change had begun; it started warming up and the glacier began melting away – retreating to the left.
+It was advancing because the climate had been getting colder – cold is good for glaciers, right?
+But by the time our glacier reached the left side of this view, climate change had begun; it started warming up and the glacier began melting away – retreating to the right.

 During its advance, that glacier had been bulldozing large amounts of earth, all of it piled up at the front of the ice.
 But, when the glacier was melting away, all that earth came to be left behind.
 That’s a moraine; this heap of earth speaks to the two of us of an important chapter in the ice age history of Windham.